-Roll Call: Before proceeding with the business of City Council, the City Clerk shall enter in the minutes the names of all Councilmembers present.
+Roll Call: Before proceeding with City Council business, the City Clerk shall enter in the minutes the names of all Councilmembers present.

-Ceremonial Calendar: Ceremonial items shall be limited to one item per meeting, not to exceed five minutes, unless additional time is granted by the presiding officer.
+Ceremonial Calendar: Ceremonial items shall normally be limited to two items per meeting, not to exceed five minutes per item.